V1 Authentication

 Login the user to get the access_token

-endpoint.
+To interact with the Chrono Shift API, you need to authenticate using the provided /api/v1/authenticate endpoint.
 This endpoint allows you to log in using your email and password, and it returns a JWT token that you will use for authenticated requests to other endpoints.

 Endpoint: /api/v1/authenticate